johnbayko/hicp/docs/hicp.rst

     The user agent must support at lest 32,768 (32K) characters (not bytes) for all attributes of a "textfield" or "textpanel" component.

-    Not all GUI toolkits which support attributes for text areas also support them for text fields, so it's not a good idea to rely on that.
+    Not all GUI toolkits which support attributes for text panel also support them for text fields, so it's not a good idea to rely on that.